APPLYING

 What should I include in my application package?

-Academic transcripts from all past universities, in English or with translation (note: this should include details on classes taken and grades obtained; university diplomas are not sufficient)
+- Academic transcripts and certificate/diploma – from all past universities, in English or with translation (note: this should include details on classes taken and grades obtained; university diplomas are not sufficient).
+The minimum academic requirement is an undergraduate degree from a nationally accredited university.
+You may also include your other professional certificates (CFA, ACCA, etc.), if you have any.

-2-3 letters of reference from current/previous employers and/or professors.
+- 2-3 letters of reference – from current/previous employers and/or professors on, on the official letterhead and signed.

 How and when will my application be evaluated?

-Once all required documents are received, the IFC-Milken Institute-GW University Joint Admissions Panel reviews the files considering a wide range of criteria, including the depth and breadth of professional work experience, academic performance, references and TOEFL scores.
+Once all required documents are received, the IFC-Milken Institute-GU University Joint Admissions Panel reviews the files considering a wide range of criteria, including the depth and breadth of professional work experience, academic performance, references and English language proficiency test scores.

-We then schedule interviews through Skype / Zoom with a shortlist of candidates.
+We then schedule virtual interviews with a shortlist of candidates.

 If my transcripts and/or letters of recommendation are not originally in English, should I have them translated?